 The main difference between distributed ledgers is that not all DLTs deal with cryptographic validation before data is updated on the network.
 With some DLTs, the administrator has complete control over the network’s management, dictating the platform’s goals, structures, and functions.

 As the popular Greek syllogism of logical argument suggests, not all DLTs are blockchains, but all blockchains are DLTs.

 Read about the Python Trends here.

 As we discussed, there are different types of blockchains.
 We can divide them into three categories:

-Private Blockchains: Public blockchains are the opposite of permissioned blockchains, also called permissioned blockchains.
-Individuals with specific credentials/IDs are allowed to access the network and use the data.
+Private Blockchains: Public blockchains are the opposite of permission blockchains, also called permission blockchains.
+Individuals with specific credentials/IDs are, allowed to access the network and use the data.

 Hybrid Blockchains: Hybrid blockchains combine the best features of private and public blockchains, allowing for the security of sensitive data while enabling public validation of transactions.

 Litecoin, Ethereum, and Bitcoin use the public blockchain model.
 This is a distributed ledger by design.
 Blockchain development services work in an open system where anyone can join the ledger, and any user present can also edit it.

 The public blockchain is, not only decentralized but also fully distributed, as every node has the same power and transmission capacity.
 Each constituent node should approve the transaction through the consensus process in order for it to be valid.
 The record can then be, added to the chain once the authorization process is, complete.

 Using this type of blockchain app development, peers are, encouraged to join the network as well as verify the transactions.